whochi/obfuscator/README.md

+This repository is forked from spelle.[SPELLE](https://github.com/spelle/obfuscator)

-Please have a look at the [wiki](https://github.com/obfuscator-llvm/obfuscator/wiki)!
+lease have a look at the [wiki](https://github.com/obfuscator-llvm/obfuscator/wiki)!

 Current (official) version: [LLVM-4.0](https://github.com/obfuscator-llvm/obfuscator/tree/llvm-4.0)

-Current version on this repo is [LLVM-8.0.0](https://github.com/spelle/obfuscator/tree/llvm-8.0.0)
+Current version(from spelle's reposit) on this repo is [LLVM-8.0.0](https://github.com/spelle/obfuscator/tree/llvm-8.0.0)

 You can cite Obfuscator-LLVM using the following Bibtex entry: